BellaMrx/CSS_Guide/README.md

  Part 1 contains : Introduction to CSS, the CSS selectors and inheritance and the cascade.

+ If you don't have any experience HTML, you should check here first [HTML Guide](https://github.com/BellaMrx/HTML_Guide).

  The code examples in the guide can be found in the listed folders.

 -----------------------------------------------------------------------------------------